natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panzer%20IV%2F70(V).md

 * Lacks a turret which limits its combat potential and makes it vulnerable to flankers
 * Closely packed crew meaning a penetration from any angle will likely to destroy the tank
-* Poor side armour, extremely weak against APBCs like the Soviet 85 mm
+* Poor side armour, extremely weak against most guns found at the BR
 * The downward side of the gun mantlet is prone to shot traps (shell ricocheting down into the hull roof) which is lethal
 * Although frontal armour is thick, it can still get knocked out with a single shot by the [[IS-2 (Family)|IS-2]] regardless the angle and distance